The Ten Commandments of IT Cert Prep

 7. Thou shalt Google – Anytime you are not absolutely certain about an answer and you feel you need more than the explanation you have handy, go deeper: Google it (IT is pretty well represented on the net), or YouTube, or pick up a book if you have to.
 Make sure that whatever you are looking at (that could be on the exam) is fully mastered.

-8. Thou shalt never memorize answers – Little birds can do be taught to do that and they never get certified!
+8. Thou shalt never memorize answers – Little birds can be taught to do that and they never get certified!
 Each question should be treated as an example of the knowledge you are acquiring.
 The practice questions are the levers you use to enhance your knowledge.
-This will enable you to be comfortable at the exam even with the minor changes there will be to the questions.
+This will enable you to be comfortable with the exam even with the minor changes there will be to the questions.

 9. Thou shalt score 95% or better – By scoring consistently at 95% or higher in certification mode at the CertBlaster exams (without memorization, see above) you will know you are ready for the test.